rahulrajdixit/Hotstar-Clone/README.md

 # Hotstar-Clone

-A clone of Hotstar website.
+This is a clone of Hotstar Website.